Periodontitis and Your Health

 Periodontitis can affect the body in a negative way and this will affect every part of the system.
 There have been many studies on how periodontal disease may affect the body and how it is being linked to the increased risk of diabetes, respiratory disease, pregnancy complication, stroke, cancer and heart disease.

-There have been different theories that try to explain links found between health issues and gum diseases or other health problems.
-Periodontitis is a result of the bacteria and if it is not checked, bacteria can reach to deep pockets near your bone area found between the gums and teeth.
+There have been different theories that try to explain a link found between health issues and gum diseases or other health problems.
+Periodontitis is a result of the bacteria and if it is not checked, bacteria can reach to deep pockets found between the gums and teeth.
 The gum can bleed, turn sore or can look red.
 Too much bacteria can cause the gum disease which can enter in the blood stream and travel to reach the entire body.
 The harmful bacteria found in a mouth, were found out that they may hurt the lungs, brain and heart and it can also affect women who are pregnant.
 Such bacteria cannot be found in the mouth if the person is healthy.
 As the body will be trying to fight off the foreign bacteria, the risks to suffer pregnancy complication, respiratory disease, diabetes, stroke, cancer and heart disease will increase.

 The body is a complete entity so what can attack a certain body part, it will affect the entire body also.
 If you have improved oral health, you will also get improved health in general.

 To deal with health problems caused by periodontitis, it is important to take good care of the teeth.
 Regardless of who you are, if you have teeth in the mouth, then you have to floss and to brush on regular basis.
 In case you fail to do this, then it can damage your teeth, mouth and gums in long term.
 However, the problem that results from the periodontitis will go beyond the gum disease and cavities.